joaoffnogueira/legacy-almostjohn/_posts/2022-05-16-notes-about-typography.md

 ## A few basics

-What is a font?: A font is the physical means used to create a typeface, whether it be a typewriter, a stencil, letterpress blocks or a piece of PostScript code.
+A font is the physical means used to create a typeface, whether it be a typewriter, a stencil, letterpress blocks or a piece of PostScript code.

-What is a typeface?: A typeface is a collection of characters, letters, numerals, symbols and punctuation, which have the same distinct design.
+A typeface is a collection of characters, letters, numerals, symbols and punctuation, which have the same distinct design.

 Standard typefaces generally fall into one of two broad categories: serif or sans serif.
 A serif typeface is one that has small cross lines at the ends of the different strokes, while a sans serif does not have these.
 These lines, often barely noticeable, aid our ability to recognize characters and help us to read by leading the eye across the page.
 For this reason, serif typefaces are typically easier to read than sans serifs.
 The clean lines of sans serif typefaces are seen as being modern, while serifs are more traditional.

 ![Typeface anatomy](/posts/2022-03-11-1.png){: max-width="100%" height="auto" }

-## Letterforms
+## Letter forms

-Letterforms are the basic alphabetic and numeric characters that communicate within a design, and can be styled in many different ways.
+Letter forms are the basic alphabetic and numeric characters that communicate within a design, and can be styled in many ways.

 Roman: The basic cut of a typeface, so-called due to its origins in the inscriptions found on Roman monuments.
 Roman is sometimes referred to as book, although book is often a slightly lighter version of the Roman.